Marianne Borchgrevink-Brækhus

 Research

-I have previously conducted several studies at the intersection of audience studies, news use, and implementation of new technology in the media industry.
+I have previously conducted several studies at the intersection of audience studies, news use, and the implementation of new technology in the media industry.
 In 2020, I received funding from the Norwegian Media Authority for the project "Personalized News: Algorithm-Driven Front Pages in Norwegian Online Newspapers."
 Here, I researched the implementation of front page algorithms in Schibsted, how the algorithms curated the front pages in two Norwegian online newspapers, and how journalists and developers experienced the new technology.
 The project culminated in an article that won the award for Research Paper of the Year in the journal Norsk Medietidsskrift in 2023.

 In my master's project, I examined how young adults navigate while reading news online, how these practices can be understood as public connection, and what implications these user patterns may have for how we can understand audience metrics.